-It seems like every few days we hear about a new data breech where debit or credit card information is jeopardized.
+It seems like every few days we hear about a new data compromise where debit or credit card information is jeopardized.
 Compromises are very common around the holiday season but they can occur at any time of the year.
-So is it time to ditch the plastic and go back to the days of checks and cash?
+So is it time to ditch the plastic and go back to only using cash?
 Not quite.
-Having your information compromised can be scary, but the most important thing to remember is to stay calm and actively take steps to safeguard your money.
+Having your information compromised can be scary, but it's important to stay calm and actively take steps to safeguard your money.

 If your information is compromised, you’ll need a new card.
 But what else should you do if you are the victim of a compromise?

 Our powerful fraud monitoring system checks for usual activity on your account 24/7.
 If we suspect fraud on your account, you’ll probably get a call or text message from our fraud alert system asking you to verify the suspicious transactions.

 In addition, if you check your account in Online Banking and something doesn’t look right, give us a call at 888.267.7200.
 We'll shut off your card for security purposes and begin the dispute process, if necessary.

 Use Online and Mobile Banking to check your account balances and your recent transactions on a regular basis.
 And it's always important to look over your monthly account statement.
 Sometimes criminals charge a small amount on your card to make sure it’s active before they start racking up large purchases.
 This is a common tactic to see if you notice the unauthorized transaction.
 If the transaction goes through, a criminal might wait a few weeks before they start making larger purchases.